-Besides the fact that plastic has a negative impact on our health, it is greatly damaging our ecosystem and the planet, so it is our duty as inhabitants of this planet to make an effort and reduce our plastic consumption.
-When you think that almost everything in our modern living is build around plastic, this task might be daunting and we may feel too small to make a difference, but this is not true.
+Besides the fact that plastic has a negative impact on our health, it is greatly damaging our ecosystem and the planet.
+So it is our duty as inhabitants of this planet to make an effort and reduce our plastic consumption.
+When you think that almost everything in our modern living is built around plastic, this task might be daunting and we may feel too small to make a difference, but this is not true.

 “Each piece of single use plastic NOT used, is a step in the right direction” – @PlasticFreeFoodie (Instagram)

 These look amazing, a set of nine containers, free shipping with Prime, for 28$, oven safe and freezer safe.
-I built my collection over time, but if I had to buy a set now I would get this one (you can click on all the pictures below to get to the Amazon link):
+I built my collection over time.
+If I had to buy a set now I would get this one (you can click on all the pictures below to get to the Amazon link):

 More than 8 million tons of plastic are dumped in our oceans every year.

-Or these beautiful containers from Tavva Kitchen, made of stainlesss steel and silicon covers, are perfect for travel, I carry snacks in them, or I use them for storing.
+Or these beautiful containers from Tavva Kitchen, made of stainless steel and silicone covers, are perfect for travel, I carry snacks in them, or I use them for storing.
 You can find them on Amazon.

-One more great invention I got to use recently is these SOUPER CUBES, made of silicon, with a protective lid, you can portion and freeze soups or other prepared meals.
+One more great invention I got to use recently is these SOUPER CUBES, made of silicone, with a protective lid, you can portion and freeze soups or other prepared meals.
 They are amazing.

 One million plastic bags are used every minute.
 500.000 billion disposable plastic bags are use worldwide each year.
 It takes 1,000 years for a plastic bag to degrade.

-I also have a set of organic cotton produce bags made by a small family business (Asmallfish), they are machine washable, can be used for bread, produce, even fridge storage.
-I always take few with me in the bag when I go to the grocery store.
-I got them on Amazon, they are inexpensive and a great quality:
+I also have a set of organic cotton produce bags made by a small family business (Asmallfish).
+They are machine washable, can be used for bread, produce, even fridge storage.
+I always take a few with me in the bag when I go to the grocery store.
+They are inexpensive and of great quality.
+I got them on Amazon:

-3. Replace single use plastic utensils with reusable ones, whenever possible.
 Straws, cutlery, plastic plates, plastic water bottle or coffee/tea takeaway cups are super easy to replace.
-I ended up buying this one for my husband and I, it has a bamboo spoon, fork, knife, chopsticks, stainless steel straw and straw cleaning brush but you have few more alternative below.
+I ended up buying this one for my husband and me, it has a bamboo spoon, fork, knife, chopsticks, stainless steel straw and straw cleaning brush but you have a few more alternatives below.
 What I like about them is that they really work: the knife and spoon are able to do the job, unlike other wooden utensils I tried.

 Straws – I don’t own one yet because I rarely use straws, but I will order soon to complete my reusable collection.
 This seems like a good one, especially if you have a bigger family: